-Raw Water System (For detailed schematic, see Chapter 15)

-In the raw or sea water systems, all water pumps are supplied by a hose connected to a ball valve located in the bilge compartment.
+Raw Water System (For detailed schematic, see Chapter 15) 6.1 General In the raw or sea water systems, all water pumps are supplied by a single hose connected to a ball valve located in the bilge compartment.
 Always make sure the ball valves are open before attempting to operate any component of the raw water system.
 12-volt pumps supply sea water to the various accessories.

-Priming the System

-Make sure the ball valves are open.
+Priming the System Make sure the ball valves are open.
 Open the hose connector for the raw water washdown and activate the pressure pump by turning the washdown pump switch to the "ON" position.
 Run the pump until all of the air is purged from the system and then turn the switch off.
 Open the valve in the livewell and turn the livewell switch to the "ON" position.
 Run the pump until all of the air is purged from the system and then turn the switch to the "OFF" position.
 If the livewell pump runs but does not prime, it may have an air lock at the pump.
-Running the boat at 15 miles per hour or above will force water through the pump removing the air lock and allowing the pump to prime.
+Running the boat at 10 miles per hour or above will force water through the pump removing the air lock and allowing the pump to prime.
+Closing the thru hull ball valves before the boat is hauled from the water will help to eliminate air locks in raw water systems.